Property Market Trends 2025: Where Moving Patterns in Australia Show Growth

 • Home loan rates: 6.0-6.7%

 This data helps.
 But it looks backward.
-By the time it is printed, the chance has passed.
+By the time you read it, the chance has passed.
 Better property market analysis looks ahead.

 What Market Cycles and Migration Patterns Australia Show